prometheusresearch/rios/docs/source/instrument_specification.rst

     :Constraints: Required for ``recordList`` Types
     :SupportedBaseTypes: recordList
     :Description: This property specifies the Record that respondents must respond to as a repeating set.
+The Fields listed in this property must be based on a **simple** type.

 ``columns``
     :Type: Array of `Column Object`_
     :Constraints: Required for ``matrix`` Types
     :SupportedBaseTypes: matrix
     :Description: This property specifies the columns that make up a matrix data point.
+The Fields listed in this property must be based on a **simple** type.

 ``rows``
     :Type: Array of `Row Object`_